 Games are broadcast live on Pandanet, if at all possible.

 An occasional event for top European women players, without a regular sponsor.
-Recent events (until 2008) have played with Ing Rules and received support from the EGF Ing Fund.
-The champion is normally selected if a place at a women's world event is available and the may be used as the qualifier for events such as the SportAccord World Mind Games.
+The champion is normally selected if a place at a women's world event is available and may be used as the qualifier for events such as the SportAccord World Mind Games.

-An new event held for the first time in 2005 and held in early Autumn.
+This event is held in early Autumn.
 Only full time students at university or college, aged below 29 years of age and 16 or over (18 until 2009) on 1st August, may play.
 When sponsorship is available, financial support is provided to one student from each country, or to one male and one female from each country, provided they are both above a defined rating.
 Up to 2008, the top 2 men and 1 woman in the event qualified for the World Student Oza in Tokyo (both men could not be from same country and nobody could go to WSO twice in three years).
 It will continue to be the qualifier for any World Student's event, should such occur.
-Events until 2008 were played with Ing Rules and received support from the EGF Ing Fund.